seefood/animated-gifs/README.md

 - `smug`: Muahahah!
 - `SocNets`: Social Network interactions and jokes.
 - `sorry`: Very Sorry.
-- `Space Shit`: All sorts of stuff from space shows and stuff.
+- `Space-Shit`: All sorts of stuff from space shows and stuff.
 - `stress`: This is not healthy for you.
 - `Surprise`: Not what you expected.
 No, actually exactly what you expect from the title.
 - `Techy`: Us techy folk and our inner-circle humor.